 However, statistics show that 35% of startups fail because they cannot find the right target market, and more than 45% of large tech projects overestimate the final cost.
-The reason is simple: all of those projects skip the discovery phase as well.
-Let's talk about why you need this step in the development process and how it will benefit your business or tech ideas.
+The reason is simple: all of those projects skip the discovery phase.
+Let's talk about why you need this phase in the development process and how it will benefit your business or tech ideas.

 What is the Discovery Phase?